UMDF Board Members and Bios

 Rev. Rene A. Perez

 Reverend Rene A. Perez was born in San Salvador, El Salvador.
 His family moved to Uniondale, NY when Rene was 15 years old during the civil war in El Salvador.
-Since 2011, Perez, his wife Wanda, and their three kids reside in Massachusetts, where he serves as the District Superintendent of the Central Massachusetts District of the New England Annual Conference.
+Since 2011, Perez, his wife Wanda, and their three kids reside in Massachusetts, where he serves as Senior Pastor of Trinity United Methodist Church in Springfield, Massachusetts.
+Previously, he served as the District Superintendent of the Central Massachusetts District of the New England Annual Conference.
 Perez graduated from Temple University in Philadelphia, PA with a BA in liberal arts with a concentration in Psychology; and a Masters of Divinity Degree from Drew Theological School in Madison, NJ.

 He served as Director of Latino Ministries and Director of Congregational Development in the Eastern Pennsylvania Conference from 2000 to 2008.
 Before then, Perez served with his wife Wanda, as co-pastors of a multicultural congregation in Philadelphia, PA from 1993 to 2000.
 From 2008 to 2011, Perez served as the Senior Pastor of the Lititz United Methodist Church in Lititz, PA.
 During his time at Lititz, the church built a medical clinic, a trade school and a drinking well in Musese, Kenya.